Blog

 These tools operationalize GDPR across security controls, access management, vendor risk, audits, and ongoing evidence collection, making GDPR defensible at scale.

 The most common mistake founders and CISOs like you make when evaluating GDPR compliance tools is buying only a CMP and assuming GDPR is “done.”
-In reality, GDPR enforcement increasingly focuses on how personal data is protected, monitored, and governed over time, not just whether a cookie banner exists.
+In reality, GDPR enforcement increasingly focuses on how personal data is protected and governed over time, including whether organizations have processes in place for responding to GDPR data access requests under Article 15 within the required 30-day window.

 In this article, we’ll go into more detail about some of the best GDPR compliance software currently on the market and how they can assist organizations in becoming GDPR compliant as soon as possible.